Kazu010101/Win-Server-2022-RMIT-Cybersecurity-Project/README.md

 - Windows Server 2022 ISO File
 - NAT Network Setting on Oracle VirtualBox

-## Mount Windows Server ISO Image on Oracle VirtualBox
+## Step 1: Mount Windows Server ISO Image on Oracle VirtualBox
 - Open VirtualBox and click on New or CTRL+N to start the Windows Server VM installation.
 - On the new Create Virtual machine window, the fields are specified as follows:
 ![svr1](https://github.com/user-attachments/assets/8d513a44-309a-4f64-bcae-f7944bd3128a)